libscran/scran_graph_cluster/README.md

 This will fetch all external dependencies except for [**igraph**](https://igraph.org), which should already be installed and available via `find_package()`.
 Users can set the `SCRAN_GRAPH_CLUSTER_FIND_IGRAPH` option to disable **igraph** discovery (e.g., to supply a custom **igraph** installation), in which case they will need to link to **igraph** manually in their `target_link_libraries()` call.
+Users are also advised to pin the versions of all dependencies - see [`extern/CMakeLists.txt`](extern/CMakeLists.txt) for suggested versions.
+If you want to install each dependency, use `-DSCRAN_GRAPH_CLUSTER_FETCH_EXTERN=OFF`.

 ### CMake with `find_package()`